Bomb the Bass: Computer Games: Xenon 2 Megablast

 The Bitmap Brothers cooperated with Tim Simenon to include the 1988 Bomb the Bass hip hop track "Megablast (Hip Hop on Precinct 13)" as theme music for the video game Xenon 2 Megablast, which is also the origin of the game's subtitle.
 In turn, this song uses samples from Sly and the Family Stone song, "You Can Make It If You Try", and its theme seems heavily inspired by The Splash Band track "The End (Disco Version)" released in 1984, which is itself based on the theme of John Carpenter's film Assault on Precinct 13.

 There are two versions of the track in the game: a nearly faithful rendition (only missing a few spoken lines) as the loading music, and a simplified version as the in-game background music.
 The Amiga version of the loading music is based on the same track, but significantly different, with such changes as helicopter sound effects at the beginning and end.

 The game was one of the first instances of a computer being programmed to play a pop single with reasonable accuracy.
 Sections of the music were sampled and then re-sequenced (by computer game musician David Whittaker).
-In the cartridge-based console versions, the music is radically simplified, being purely synthesized and lacking the voice samples of the computer versions.
+In the cartridge-based console versions, the music is radically simplified, being purely synthesised and lacking the voice samples of the computer versions.